What is making a living costing you?

+We’re a month into the Year of the Horse – how’s your pursuit of ‘Abundance and Prosperity’ going?
 For many of us, it’s a juggling act of long working hours, looming deadlines, and endless to-do lists.
-Our bodies rise to the challenge by activating an adrenaline-fuelled stress response, also known as the ‘fight-or-flight’ system.
+Our bodies rise to the challenge by activating an adrenalin-fuelled stress response, also known as the ‘fight-or-flight’ system.
 This response was basically designed to optimise our chances of survival in threatening situations: ‘non-essential’ systems (e.g. digestive, reproductive and immune) are suppressed so that we have more energy to fight harder or run faster.
 Our predecessors survived war and hungry tigers this way; these days, our ‘tigers’ are often chronic problems, and might come in the form of our boss, our clients, our family, or our own perceived fears and insecurities.
-A recent Reuters report even claims that stress hormones are having an adverse affect on the world’s financial markets.
+A recent Reuters reporteven claims that stress hormones are having an adverse affect on the world’s financial markets.

 To avoid a Wolf of Wall Street melt-down, here are our top 5 tips: